 According to a study published in the renowned Lancet Medical Journal, researchers studied a sample of 47,000 male medical professionals.
 They did not have a history of gout outbreaks for about 12 years.
 By the end of this study, more than 2% men had experienced gout attacks.
 Men who consumed alcohol on a daily basis had twice the risk of suffering from this condition than men who didn’t consume alcohol regularly.

-It’s worth mentioning that drinking beer increased the risk of gout attacks by almost 50% for every serving on a daily basis.
+Drinking beer increased the risk of gout attacks by almost 50% for every serving on a daily basis.
 On the other hand, men who drank hard liquor increased the risk of suffering from gout attacks by almost 15% for every drink.
 Men who consumed red wine didn’t experience increased risk in suffering from gout attacks.
-However, since only few men consumed more than 2 glasses of wine per day, these results are not conclusive.
+However, since only few men consumed more than 2 glasses of wine per day, these results are not conclusive, but provide some insight.

-According to researchers, beer consumption can lead to gout attacks.
-The primary reason is the high purine content of alcoholic beverages.
+According to researchers, beer consumption can and does lead to gout attacks.
+The stated primary reason is the high purine content of alcoholic beverages.
 During the process of digestion, purine compound breaks down to create uric acid.
 Normally, urate or uric acid leaves your body through urine.

 However, if your kidneys are not able to process high levels of uric acid, it creates a wide range of health problems.
 Excess uric acid in the body can form crystal deposits in your joints.
 These deposits are the primary cause of gout.

-It’s worth mentioning that some powerful medications are available in the market to treat gout.
+Some powerful medications are available in the market to treat gout, but come with some potentially dangerous side effects.
 But it makes real sense to reduce your risk of suffering from the condition in the first place.
-When you avoid regular or excessive consumption of alcohol, you’re able to prevent gout attacks.
-It’s also better to choose the drinks wisely.
+When you avoid regular or excessive consumption of alcohol, you’re able to lessen gout attacks and the length of their duration.

 Besides avoiding alcohol, you can also take other steps to prevent and treat gout.
-For instance, meeting your daily recommended intake of potassium makes sure you’re able to prevent gout, and improve your overall health.
+For instance, meeting your daily recommended intake of potassium makes sure you’re able to take a bite out of gout, and improve your overall health.